sgoedecke/vicflora-offline/README.md

 - `keying-cli-simple.js` lists the `key-*-complete.json` files in `vicflora-data/` and guides you through choosing character states until a small taxon set remains.
 - `keybase-cli.js` starts at VicFlora key 1903 (“Key to the main groups of plants in Victoria”) and follows each `to_key` link automatically so you can progress through linked dichotomous keys without re-selecting them manually.

+### Offline web app

+- Host `web/public` (for example with `npx http-server web/public`) or open `index.html` directly.
+The service worker precaches the bundle so you can add it to your phone’s home screen and keep using it without connectivity.
+- Edit `web/web-config.json` if you want to shrink or expand the bundled keys.

+### Deploying to Netlify

+Netlify can build and host the PWA directly from this repository.
+The included `netlify.toml` config runs `npm run build:web` and publishes `web/public`.
+To deploy:

+1. Push the repo to GitHub/GitLab/Bitbucket.
+2. In Netlify, create a new site from git and select this repo.
+3. Leave the build command (`npm run build:web`) and publish directory (`web/public`) as configured.
+4. Deploy.
+Netlify will regenerate the data bundle during each build.

 ## Keeping Data Fresh